NOT financial advice - seek advice from a professional for your specific situation

 Compare to typical UK tax sites

-Most UK tax content sites load 20-40 third-party connections per page: Google Analytics + Google Tag Manager + Google Ads + Meta Pixel + LinkedIn Insight Tag + HubSpot tracking + Hotjar session recording + Salesforce Pardot + Mailchimp + various affiliate networks.
-TaxKiln loads one third-party connection (Plausible).
+Most UK tax content sites load 20 to 40 third-party connections per page: Google Analytics, Google Tag Manager, Google Ads, Meta Pixel, LinkedIn Insight Tag, HubSpot tracking, Hotjar session recording, Salesforce Pardot, Mailchimp, and various affiliate networks.
+TaxKiln loads zero third-party tracking connections.
 You can verify this yourself by opening your browser's developer tools, switching to the Network tab, refreshing the page, and filtering by third-party domain.
-If we ever add more, we'll update this page + the footer.
+If we ever add any, we'll update this page and the footer.

 GDPR position

-TaxKiln does not process personal data under GDPR Article 4(1) — aggregate analytics with no PII collection means no data subjects are identifiable from TaxKiln's records.
+TaxKiln does not process personal data under GDPR Article 4(1).
+Aggregate analytics with no PII collection means no data subjects are identifiable from TaxKiln's records.
 We have no DPIA requirement because we have no high-risk processing.
 No DPO requirement because we have no large-scale processing of personal data.
-Reader rights under GDPR Articles 15-22 (access, rectification, erasure, restriction, portability, objection, automated-decision) are theoretically available but we genuinely have no PII tied to your reading activity to action.
+Reader rights under GDPR Articles 15 to 22 (access, rectification, erasure, restriction, portability, objection, automated-decision) are theoretically available but we genuinely have no PII tied to your reading activity to action.

 Sponsorship transparency

 TaxKiln carries sponsor placements on some pages (clearly labelled 'Sponsored' or 'Sponsored by [Brand]').
-Sponsorship does NOT change the privacy posture — sponsors don't get reader data, behavioural data, or anything else from TaxKiln.
+Sponsorship does NOT change the privacy posture.
+Sponsors don't get reader data, behavioural data, or anything else from TaxKiln.
 Sponsors pay for placement, not for audience data.
-See [/why/sponsorship-policy](/why/sponsorship-policy) + [/sponsor](/sponsor) for the full rate card + vetting framework.
+See [/why/sponsorship-policy](/why/sponsorship-policy) and [/sponsor](/sponsor) for the full rate card and vetting framework.

-Verify it yourself — 60 seconds in your browser
+Verify it yourself in 60 seconds in your browser

 1. Open your browser's developer tools (F12 in Chrome / Firefox; Cmd+Option+I in Safari).
 2. Switch to the Network tab.
 3. Refresh this page.
 4. Filter by domain or look for third-party requests.
-You'll see plausible.io (our analytics) and possibly your CDN provider for asset delivery (Cloudflare or equivalent — no behavioural tracking).
-Nothing else.
-Optionally install Privacy Badger or uBlock Origin — they should detect zero trackers on TaxKiln.
-If you find anything we haven't disclosed, email us + we'll update this page.
+You'll see only first-party requests to TaxKiln and our own analytics endpoint.
+No third-party tracking domains.
+Optionally install Privacy Badger or uBlock Origin, they should detect zero trackers on TaxKiln.
+If you find anything we haven't disclosed, email us and we'll update this page.

 Why we operate this way